Dimple96-web/React/Notes/Notes.md

 They are noraml arguments to a function.
 Props is just a javascript object and they should be used inside {} brackets.

-Config Driven UI - Decide how the config looks like based on the data coming from the backend.
+Config Driven UI - Decide how the config looks like based on the data coming from the backend (API).

 Best practices for writing the code